Homepage Pet Health Wildfire Smoke Season: Protecting Your Pet's Respiratory Health in Central Oregon

 When to Seek Veterinary Care

+When a pet’s respiratory symptoms are persistent or unclear, chest X-rays and other diagnostic imaging can help our veterinarians assess lung condition and rule out complications from prolonged smoke exposure.
 It is also wise to revisit your emergency preparedness plan during wildfire season.
 If a fire moves close enough to require evacuation, having your pet’s essentials packed and ready can save critical time.
 Our blog on building a pet emergency evacuation kit is a helpful resource for Central Oregon families preparing for that possibility.

 Trust Pawtown Veterinary Care With Your Pet’s Health This Season